 Century Star watermelon: polka-dotted rind, seedless, actually ripens in Zone 6— This is my first year trying this variety.
 Seeds send to me by AAS.

 Jelly Melon I've tried growing this cucumber native to Southern African countries once before but raccoons got to it.
-I'll try harder this time.
+I'll try harder this time if they germinate.

 Luffa is planted every year so I can casually mention that I grow my own luffa sponges.